 - Grant recipients will receive phone calls by mid-December, while rejection emails will go out during the same time.
 Make sure to submit all your contact information so that we can contact to you.

 - How many project proposals can I submit?

 - You can submit as many as you like.
 Groups or collectives can submit one and each member can submit multiple individual projects.
 Just note that the likelihood that a project with the same lead artist of a group/collective and an individual project to be funded is slim.
 But if the projects are compelling then they can both be funded.
 This is up to the decision of the panel of jurors.

-If you have questions, please come to an information session.
+If you have further questions, please come to an information session.
 For more information, check out some of the previously funded The Idea Fund projects.
-If you have questions about whether your proposal is eligible for The Idea Fund, please email email@example.com or contact Rachel Cook, TIF Administrator, at 713.223.8346.
+If you have questions about whether your proposal is eligible for The Idea Fund, please reach out to our intern at email@example.com.